How disciplined segmentation and focused execution unlocked scalable growth

 Turning focus into execution

-Segmentation alone wasn’t enough.
+Segmentation alone was not enough.

 Tyos helped install an execution rhythm to do exactly that: